 The Phantasm arose from her seat atop an enormous upturned planter, and laid a black-gloved hand on Christian's shoulder.
 "There will come a time for the next phase.
 It will come soon.
 But no, it will not come now."

 "Yes, mistress," Christian said.
-Looking at those eyes, deep in the holes of the mask, brimming with fierce energy he knew that he could not say no, even if he meant it.
-She was right in this, as she was right in all things.
+Looking at those eyes, deep in the holes of the mask, brimming with fierce energy he knew that he could not say no. She was right in this, as she was right in all things.